ddowse/pf-tunnelactive/README.md

 ### Installation

-Clone the repo or if you do not have [git](https://docs.netgate.com/pfsense/en/latest/recipes/freebsd-pkg-repo.html) installed on your pfsense or don't want to.
+Clone the repo or if you dont have [git](https://docs.netgate.com/pfsense/en/latest/recipes/freebsd-pkg-repo.html) installed on your pfsense.
 You can download the [Zip](https://github.com/ddowse/pf-tunnelactive/archive/main.zip) or fetch the files.

 ```bash